Billionaire Profile

 Agreed to purchase Boston Celtics

-Led an investment group to acquire the Boston Celtics for $6.1 billion.
+Led an investor group to purchase the Boston Celtics NBA team for $6.1 billion.

 Philanthropy & Social Impact